10 Sales Team Motivation Strategies That Actually Work

 When it comes down to it, incentivizing your sales team can go a long way.

-A lot of people immediately think of money when they hear of offering incentives.
+Many people immediately think of money when they hear the term 'incentives.'
 There aren’t a lot of jobs, especially in the B2B SaaS world, where it makes sense to offer someone more money for doing a good job, but sales is one of them.
 If someone on your sales team closes an exceptionally valuable deal, they should be monetarily compensated to reflect that revenue, right?

 A good place to start when finding the right way to encourage reps is with your sales compensation plan.
 Make sure it includes incentives, whether that be through a commission-based payment plan or with bonuses associated with certain milestones here and there.